Transitioning to ISRG's Root

-Due to concerns about insufficient ISRG root propagation on Android devices we have decided to move the date on which we will start serving a chain to our own root to September 29, 2020.
+Due to concerns about insufficient ISRG root propagation on Android devices we have decided to move the date on which we will start serving a chain to our own root to January 11, 2021.
+We had originally delayed this change until September 29, 2020.

 Since Let’s Encrypt launched, our certificates have been trusted by browsers via a cross-signature from another Certificate Authority (CA) named IdenTrust.
 A cross-signature from IdenTrust was necessary because our own root was not yet widely trusted.
 It takes time for a new CA to demonstrate that it is trustworthy, then it takes more time for trusted status to propagate via software updates.